 Will my home insurance cover my camera?

 Possibly.
-Some home insurance policies do have limited device cover, but you’ll need to check the wording of your existing policy to see whether it offers an adequate amount of cover for your camera.
-Also, many home insurance policies won’t include accidental damage cover.
+Some home insurance policies do have limited device cover (sometimes referred to as gadget insurance).
+You'll need to check the wording of your existing policy to see whether it offers an adequate amount of cover for your camera.
+Also, many home insurance policies won't include accidental damage cover.

 Should I insure my camera as part of a multiple gadget insurance policy?